nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 ### Core Storage

+#### More Secured AES Binary manager {{since '10.3'}}

+The encryption used to be based on AES/CBC/PKCS5Padding which has been found to be insecure (susceptible to padding oracle attacks).
+Now, a more secure encryption algorithm, AES/GCM/NoPadding, is used.

+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-25540](https://jira.nuxeo.com/browse/NXP-25540).

 #### KMS Keys Support on S3 Binary Store {{since '10.1'}}

 The support for [KMS keys](https://docs.aws.amazon.com/AmazonS3/latest/dev/kms-using-sdks.html#kms-using-sdks-java) for S3 Server-Side Encryption is added.